 Timon's Getting Married!
 Sumer

 The hermit John Wells, also known as Timon of the Tees, was married (later found to be bigamously) at Seaton Snook Mission on 8th July 1866.
-His life story will be explored more fully at a later date elsewhere on the site.
+A brief biography of uncertain accuracy can be found on this page.

 NOTES ON THE PIECE